MicrosoftDocs/sql-docs/docs/azure-data-studio/table-designer-azure-data-studio.md

 #### Deleting columns

-To delete a column, simply select on the trash icon as highlighted below
+To delete a column, select on the trash icon as highlighted below

 :::image type="content" source="media/table-designer-azure-data-studio/table-designer-deleting-column.png" alt-text="Screenshot of Table Designer showing how to delete a column.":::